barrelstrength/sprout-docs/docs/forms/invisible-field.md

+---
+date: 2018-06-25
+description: The Invisible Field allows you to define the value of a field on your form ahead of time without displaying that field to the user.
+---

 # Invisible Field

 The Invisible Field allows you to define the value of a field on your form ahead of time without displaying that field to the user.
 This can be useful to help prepare information that will need to be associated with a form but doesn't necessarily need to be seen or filled out by the user.